Welcome to the online art gallery of wildlife artist Martin Ridley.

 DEER: ARTISTS' IMPRESSIONS

 I'm excited to have been involved in a new book published by Quiller Press.
-The book includes work from the following artists; Owen Williams, Jonathon Sainsbury, Keith Sykes, Rodger McPhail, Ian MacGillivray, Ben Hoskyns, Ashley Boon and myself.
+The book includes deer paintings from the following wildlife artists; Owen Williams, Jonathon Sainsbury, Keith Sykes, Rodger McPhail, Ian MacGillivray, Ben Hoskyns, Ashley Boon and myself.

 Exert from the back cover